Womanizer (song): Commercial performance

 In the United States, the song entered the Billboard Hot 100 at number ninety-six on the issue dated October 18, 2008.
 The following week, the song jumped to number one breaking the records for largest jump to number one and largest jump to any position in the history of the chart, previously held by T.I.'s "Live Your Life" (feat.
 Rihanna) and Beyoncé and Shakira's "Beautiful Liar", respectively.
 The record was later broken by Kelly Clarkson's "My Life Would Suck Without You".
 It also garnered first-week download sales of 286,000, the biggest opening-week tally by a female artist since Nielsen SoundScan began tracking digital downloads in 2003, surpassing the record previously held by Mariah Carey's "Touch My Body".
 The record was broken on January 27, 2010, by Taylor Swift's "Today Was a Fairytale".
 "Womanizer" was Spears' first number one single since her debut "...Baby One More Time" in 1999.
 On the week of January 3, 2009, the song reached number one on the Billboard Pop Songs and number six on Radio Songs.
 As of July 2009, "Womanizer" was listed at number thirty-nine in the best selling digital songs of all time, with sales over 2,777,600.
 As of March 2015, "Womanizer" has sold 3.5 million digital downloads in the United States, according to Nielsen SoundScan.
 It is Spears' best-selling digital single in the country.

 In Canada, the single topped the Canadian Hot 100 on October 18, 2008, and stayed in the position for five consecutive weeks.
 "Womanizer" entered the Australian charts on October 13, 2008, at number sixteen.
 Three weeks later, it peaked at number five.
 It shipped over 70,000 copies, earning a platinum certification by the Australian Recording Industry Association (ARIA).
 In New Zealand, the song peaked at number nine on October 27, 2008.
 The song was certified gold according to the Recording Industry Association of New Zealand (RIANZ), selling over 7,500 copies.
 The track debuted at number four in the United Kingdom on November 9, 2008, and reached its peak position of number three four weeks later.
 On January 16, 2009, it was certified silver by the British Phonographic Industry (BPI), with sales over 200,000 copies.
 According to The Official Charts Company, the song has sold 447,000 copies there.
-"Womanizer" reached the peak in a number of European countries, including Belgium (Flanders), Denmark, Finland, France, Norway and Sweden.
+"Womanizer" reached the peak in a number of European countries, including Belgium (Flanders), Croatia, Denmark, Finland, France, Norway and Sweden.
 It also reached the top ten in Austria, Belgium (Wallonia), Czech Republic, Germany, Italy, Spain and the Netherlands.
 In addition, the track became Spears' sixth European number-one single.
 As of May 2020, "Womanizer" has generated over 202 million streams in the US.